The items listed below are general appropriate choices that follow the Three Step Diet

 Grains and Grain Substitutes

 Any gluten-free grains in diet prior to diagnosis.
-Start with easy to digest choices such as brown rice; rice, corn and popcorn, tapioca, sorghum, flax and wild rice, yams, potatoes, sweet potatoes, soy.
+Start with brown rice; rice, corn and popcorn, tapioca, sorghum, flax and wild rice, yams, potatoes, sweet potatoes, soy.

 Gluten-free seed flours, Montina, quinoa, buckwheat, millet, amaranth, tef and other less common cereals not eaten before diagnosis.
 Check for pure sources.